-These results suggest that learning to store a hidden representation of intermediate states (as in the O-S, O-RS and RO-S with $k>1$) is hard for the model.
-Surprisingly, a direct supervision for a hidden representation of the underlying rule (O-RS) is more challenging initially and does not facilitate better generalization to longer planning horizons.
-This implies that explicitly encouraging the model to infer the generating rule cannot enhance its ability to make longer-term predictions by reinforcing the internalization of the system's dynamics.
+This suggests that the model struggles to learn to store a hidden representation of intermediate states.
+Surprisingly, direct supervision of a hidden representation of the underlying rule is initially more challenging and does not facilitate better generalization to longer planning horizons (see \autoref{appx:rule_tasks}).
+This implies that explicitly encouraging the model to infer the generating rule cannot enhance its longer-term predictive ability by reinforcing the internalization of the system's dynamics.

-Finally, we explored the scenario where the local rule $\rho$ is explicitly provided to the model, corresponding to the Rule and Orbit-State (RO-S) task.
-Intuitively, this should be the easiest task for the model, as it eliminates the need to infer the rule from the orbit.
-As shown in ~\autoref{fig:combined_performance}(c), \gptneox indeed learns to apply the given rule for next-state prediction with near-perfect accuracy for $k=1$.
-Surprisingly, however, the performance for look-ahead steps $k=2$, $3$ and $4$ drops to the level of original O-S predictions.

 The poor performance on look-ahead steps $k>1$ raises the question of whether this limitation stems from the neural network’s parameter count, layer width, or width of its embeddings.
 To answer this question, we performed the experiments, while varying the number of transformer layers and the embedding dimension \(d_{\text{model}}\).